What is a Medicaid Waiver?

 General Requirements

-The Home and Community Based Waiver for the Aged considers the general requirements and financial requirements.
+The Home and Community Based Waiver considers both general requirements and financial requirements.

 Residence – an applicant must be a resident of the state of Kentucky.